HOME / chatterbox: Gossip, speculation, and scuttlebutt about politics.

 The New Health Dialogue Blog.
 The New America Foundation's health reform blog is much more interesting than its deadly name would have you believe.

 Matthew Yglesias.
-Yglesias majors in foreign policy but minors in health reform, and is worth reading on both.
+Yglesias majors in foreign and economic policy but minors in health reform, and is worth reading on all three.
+The site is sponsored by the Center For American Progress, a liberal think tank.

 Gooznews.
 Smart analysis from the left by Merrill Goozner, a former economics reporter for the Chicago Tribune, with an emphasis on Big Pharma.